-In the silent, near frozen landscape, they made an almighty racket as they followed the wagon tracks.
+In the silent, near frozen landscape, they made an almighty racket.
 Less than a quarter of an hour later, they caught up with two heavily laden wagons being drawn by oxen.
-Both of which were slogging forwards at a steady pace.
+Both of which were slogging forward at a steady pace.

 Rebekah slowed her horse so she rode beside the leading wagon master.
 “Late in the year to be hauling something so heavy.
 Need a hand… or an escort?”

 “Nah, we’ll be a’right,” the wagon driver responded, trying not to look at her.

 Insist, a still, small voice instructed.

 Rebekah pointed to the horizon.
 “The sun’s almost gone.
 Why don’t we all stop for the night and share a camp.
 It’d be good to hear someone else’s stories for a change.
 I think I know all of my people’s tales by heart.”

 “Nah, nah… we’ll just plod on–”

 “And get maybe another mile today?
 Not worth it.
 Hell, my people will even cook for you.
 I insist.”

-With a loud crack, the rear axle on the second wagon gave way.
-That was followed by splintering sounds as the uneven pressure on the two wheels it was attached to caused spokes to disintegrate.
-The rear of the wagon’s tray dropped to the ground and several barrels of wine came loose, rolling clear and spooking a mercenary’s horse.
+With a loud crack, the rear axle on the second wagon gave way, followed by splintering sounds.
+The uneven pressure on the two back wheels caused their spokes to disintegrate.
+The rear of the wagon’s tray dropped to the ground.
+Several barrels of wine came loose, rolling clear and spooking a mercenary’s horse.

-“Looks like a good thing we were here,” she commented.
+“Looks like a good thing we were here,” R’bekah commented.

 The driver of the second wagon looked back at the wreckage behind him, while the driver of the first tried to get his oxen to run, only to be caught easily.
 He begged, “Please, they forced me.
 They threatened my family.
 I told them it was too late, but–”

-“Beck,” Wayde yelled out, “there’s something wrong with this barrel.”
-He and two others were trying to stand it up but it kept toppling over.
+“Bekh,” Wayde yelled out, “there’s something wrong with this barrel.”
+He and two others were trying to stand it up, but it kept toppling over.

 “Break it open!”

 “No!” the second wagon driver begged, then shut up.

 The sound of the cask’s sides being stoven in were not followed by a gush of wine but a trickle.
 Inside was a second wooden shell.
 Without having to be asked, they broke that open…